of Aid Stations

 Registration, Start & Finish are in 'Trig Point Field', Aston Hill, Halton, Aylesbury, HP22 5NQ.
 The field is opposite Aston Hill Bike Park.

-The race route consists of 5 x 10 mile loops on forest trails and tracks within Wendover Woods, woodland operated by the Forestry Commission.
+The race route consists of 5 x 10 mile loops on forest trails and tracks within Wendover Woods, woodland operated by Forestry England.

 A map of the route and a downloadable GPX file can be found at the bottom of this page.
 The route has 10,000 feet of climb, and 10,000 feet of descent.